Omicron (Covid variant)

 The Omicron surge brought with it a potent fast-moving wave of Covid infections across the globe.
 This variant is still potentially lethal, but fortunately tends to cause severe illness less often than earlier strains of the coronavirus.
 The future of the pandemic depends on the virus and how we wield our arsenal of vaccines, ventilation, masks, treatments and public health measures.

-This special edition GIANTmicrobes representation of this Covid variant is a memorable way to remind loved ones to stay healthy.
+This special edition GIANTmicrobes representation of this Covid variant is an engaging, hands-on gift and a memorable way to remind loved ones to stay healthy.
 Decorate your home, office, lab, class or office.
 An engaging gift for friends, family, students, teachers, scientists, healthcare professionals and anyone with a healthy sense of humor.

 Gigantic (GG) 16-24"